 Determining Scope of Practice

-Licensed practical nurses (LPNs) may also function under direction of a registered nurse, physician, physician assistant, dentist, or advanced practice registered nurse in other areas, including but not limited to administrative and management areas, and quality assurance and peer review programs.
+Licensed practical nurses (LPNs) may also function under the direction of a registered nurse, physician, physician assistant, dentist, or advanced practice registered nurse in other areas, including but not limited to administrative and management areas, and quality assurance and peer review programs.

 Per Kentucky Revised Statute – KRS 314.011, the scopes of practice for the registered nurse (RN) and the licensed practical nurse (LPN) differ.
 The RN functions at an independent level while the LPN functions at a dependent level.
-This chart provides a snapshot comparison with web links to Kentucky statutes, regulations and advisory opinion statements (AOS).
+This chart provides a snapshot comparison with web links to Kentucky statutes, regulations, and advisory opinion statements (AOS).

 A Nurse's Responsibility and Accountability